-The America Immigration Lawyers Association (AILA) is a national voluntary bar association of over 13,000 attorneys and law professors.
-AILA's mission is to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.
+The American Immigration Lawyers Association (AILA) is a national association of over 15,000 immigration attorneys established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.
 For more information: www.aila.org.

 The Center for Human Rights and Constitutional Law (CHRCL), is a Los Angeles-based nonprofit litigation and advocacy program focusing on the fundamental rights of vulnerable and indigent communities including immigrants, refugees, children, indigenous peoples, and other insular minorities.
 The CHRCL engages in major class action litigation, technical support to legal services providers, training, and advocacy work.
 For more information: www.centerforhumanrights.org.